tropiano/tropianhs/_posts/2025-07-15-june-report.md

 ## [Data Internships][datainternships]

-Nothing on it.
-I had a chat with [Fran Betteo][] on X This one is paused right now. **Didn't have time to work on it** and I didn't even send newsletters.
-Which is probably very stupid since it's the project that gets more traffic overall (mostly from SEO).
-I think the only way forward for this project is to **automate more the job selection process so that I don't spend hours curating jobs**, and at the same time start sending massive cold emails to companies looking for sponsors.
+No activity this month.
+I had a chat with [Fran Betteo][] on X the other day.
+Gave me some motivation, maybe with a bit of hustle I can get a few hundred bucks.
+Very inspiring story.

-Subscribers were stable in **May at a total of 2030**.
+Subscribers were stable in **June at a total of 2030**.

 ## [xTopics][xtopics]

-As I mentioned in the intro, **I am developing a Product Hunt trend tracker**.
-The initial idea was to launch it quickly on Product Hunt in order to do some product marketing for xTopics.
+I launched a Product Hunt trend tracker!
+It's called The initial idea was to launch it quickly on Product Hunt in order to do some product marketing for xTopics.
 As I kept working on it, I started to see more potential, and I plan to integrate the feature inside the main product.
 The screenshots I posted online attracted some attention, and I might even think of pivoting out from Threads.

 The reason I am thinking of leaving the Threads' audience is that **I get almost no traffic from that platform**.
 Instead, I get much more visits from X. Even if I make more impressions with my posts on Threads.
 For example, an interesting thing happened this week.
 I saw a **post on X by Gumroad, they were looking for ideas and were ready to pay** people.
 I replied [plugging my product][xtopics-plug] and **this got ~100 clicks and something around 8 new free subscribers** to the tool.
 Looks like the landing page is converting after all.
 But of these 8 subscribers nobody connected their Threads account.
 Probably they don't have a Threads account, after all they come from X. But it would be stupid to ignore this strong signal.
 So I wonder what to do.